Zhang Renjie

-Zhang Renjie (張人傑 (Zhāng Rénjié, Chang1 Jen2-chieh2); 19 September 1877 − 3 September 1950), born Zhang Jingjiang, was a political figure and financial entrepreneur in the Republic of China.
+Zhang Renjie (張人傑 (Zhāng Rénjié, Chang1 Jen2-chieh2); born Zhang Jingjiang; 19 September 1877 − 3 September 1950) was a political figure and financial entrepreneur in the Republic of China.
 He studied and worked in France in the early 1900s, where he became an early Chinese anarchist under the influence of Li Shizeng and Wu Zhihui, his lifelong friends.
 He became wealthy trading Chinese artworks in the West and investing on the Shanghai stock exchange.
 Zhang gave generous financial support to Sun Yat-sen and was an early patron of Chiang Kai-shek.
 In the 1920s, he, Li, Wu and the educator Cai Yuanpei were known as the fiercely anti-Communist Four Elders of the Chinese Nationalist Party.

 Early years

 Zhang was born September 13, 1877, in Wuxing, Zhejiang, but his family's ancestral home was Nanxun, Zhejiang Province, where his grandfather was a prosperous salt and silk merchant.
 Zhang's father, Zhang Baoshan (张宝善, 1856–1926), developed the family business, and married into a family of Shanghai silk compradores which had extensive contacts among Western businesses.

 As a boy, Zhang was adventurous and bright; he enjoyed both riding horses and calligraphy, memorized classics, and was especially good at Go.
 As a child he suffered from a form of arthritis, which continued to affect him for the rest of his life, and an eye condition which eventually required him to wear dark glasses.
 Yet he was a sociable child.
 So self-confident was he that he gave himself the name "Renjie," meaning "outstanding personality."
 Zhang's grandfather, convinced that Renjie should become an official, purchased the office of "Expectant Daotai" for him.
 The family arranged a marriage for him with Yao Hui, and the first of his five daughters was born in 1901.